A New/Old Story

 Right story is slow, difficult, and messy, especially when it's surrounded by wrong story.
 The story of Bioregional Earth is slowly starting to be lived out in bioregions around the planet.
 From these explorations and experiments, we see some subtle dimensions to the emerging story of Bioregional Earth.

-Understanding your bioregion is to see your place as defined by both its natural and its human stories: its history as told through soils, landforms (mountains, valleys, plain, prairie, forest, desert), watersheds, native plants and animals, and, finally, the inhabitant human cultures which have become adapted, over time, to life there.
+Understanding your bioregion is to see your place as defined by both its natural and human stories – its history as told through watersheds, landforms (mountains, valleys, plain, prairie, forest, desert), soils, native plants and animals, and, finally, the inhabitant human cultures which have become adapted, over time, to life there.

 Thinking in terms of bioregions, you start to embrace looser mental boundaries and divisions between places.
 A bioregional story recognizes the gradual processes of time in the land.
 It encompasses the contributions of human activities and imagination.
 It seeks to understand the character, capacities, and limits of a bioregion not only within itself, but as it connects to other bioregions and planetary processes.
 It's a story that continually slides across scale and time.